AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 ### Add response headers in your mesh file

 Mesh owners can use the `responseConfig.headers` object to add response headers.
-Define each header as a key value pair.
+Define each header as a key-value pair.

 ``` json
     {